Krotera/hunters_and_rabbits/README.md

 Alfaro, Blankenship, Cummings, & Humburg.
 "Hunters and Rabbits on Path- and Cycle-like Graphs."
 (2019)

 ## How
+**Windows:** To use without installing Python, pip, or anything else, download and extract the `hr_windows` ZIP from the "releases" tab of this repo and double-click the `hunters_and_rabbits.exe`.

+**Linux:** Similarly, pick the `hr_linux` ZIP and launch the `hunters_and_rabbits` executable.

-Download and extract the ZIP of this repo.
-In the extracted directory, run: "`pip install .`"
+To use the traditional way, download and extract the ZIP of this repo.
+In the extracted directory, run

+`pip install .`

+and then

+`python .../hunters_and_rabbits.py`

-Then, running `python hunters_and_rabbits.py` should open a browser window or tab with the running Dash app.
+A browser window or tab should open (with some delay) with the running Dash app on a local port.

-There, use the GUI to load a graph file (see `example_graph.xml` for the format), and it'll be displayed as a network graph with clickable vertices.
+There, load a graph by entering the path to a graph file like `example_graph.xml`.
+(On Windows, `Shift + Right-click > Copy as path` is handy for copying file paths.)
+The graph will be displayed as a network graph with clickable vertices.
 Fire at *k* vertices, press *GO* to recolor the graph, and repeat.

 Happy hunting.